Baseball Field Components

 Dugout and Player Benches

-Depending on the kickball field, it may have a dugout or player benches, which is where players and coaches sit during the game.
-There are two (2) dugouts, one for the home team and one for the away team.
-They are located along the sidelines on opposite sides of the field.
+The dugout is a slightly underground, bunker-like space that contains the player benches, which is where players and coaches sit during the game.
+There are two dugouts, one for the home team and one for the visiting team.
+They are located along the base lines on opposite sides of the field.

 Home plate is one of the most integral components of the field.
-When looking at a kickball diamond from above, it is located at the bottom-most corner, marked with a five-sided piece of white rubber.
-It is where kickers take their turn to kick, and where baserunners must safely return in order to score a run.
-We will learn more about kickers, baserunners, and scoring in future chapters.
+When looking at a baseball diamond from above, it is located at the bottom-most corner, marked with a five-sided piece of white rubber.
+It is where batters take their turn to hit, and where runners must safely return in order to score.
+We will learn more about batters, runners, and scoring in future chapters.

 When running the bases, runners start from home plate and always go counter-clockwise to reach each base.
-As the names describe, the first respective base reached is called 1st base, followed by 2nd base, and lastly 3rd base.
+The order of bases goes 1st base, 2nd base, 3rd base, and home plate.
+1st base is located here: